-- 5. Open Faucets.
-Turn on the water pump and open all sink faucets and shower head knobs.
-Leave open after water stops flowing. - 6.
-Drain Toilet.
-Press the toilet flush pedal and hold until water stops flowing in the toilet.
-Then turn water pump switch off. - 7.
-Drain Water Heater.
+Drain Water Heater (with Tank)

 Turn off the water heater power switch before draining the water heater tank to avoid damage to the heating element.
 Drain the water heater by removing the plug from the base of the water heater tank, accessible from the outside of the coach (requires socket and ratchet).